If you find vskill useful, give it a star on GitHub→

 Source types:

-Registry namenpx vskill install remotion-best-practices
+Registry namenpx vskill@latest install remotion-best-practices

-GitHub reponpx vskill install remotion-dev/skills
+GitHub reponpx vskill@latest install remotion-dev/skills

-Local pathnpx vskill install ./my-skill
+Local pathnpx vskill@latest install ./my-skill

 Auto-detection